thatonceagainkid/supersmiley/knowledge_and_evidence.md

    > Both (sub)classes have def__init__(self):, def draw_mouth(self):, def draw_eyes functions.
 They also both need to import the smiley function from smiley.py
    >
 3. What difference stands out the most to you and why?
-   > The blinkable class property in the happy class stands out the most to me, as it adds a function that doesn't exist
+   > The blinkable class property in the happy class stands out the most to me, as it adds a function that doesn't exist in the default smiley property.
    >
 4. How does this difference affect the functionality of these classes
-   > The sad class doesn't have the blinkable property
+   > The sad class doesn't have the blinkable property, so it loses one functionality.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > The Smiley class directly imports SenseHat's functionality into its own code.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
+   > The Smiley class directly interacts with SenseHat's functionalities as it actually references SenseHat
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
+   > SenseHat's encapsulation is demonstrated by hiding its internal operations, such as the LED matrix and sensors.
+Instead of directly interacting with the hardware to produce new assertions, users can change the parameters within the libraries, without having to understand the hardware side.
+Thus, SenseHat's encapsulation promotes cleaner, safer and reliable code interaction.
    >

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)